mozilla-releng/adhoc-signing/docs/how-to-request.md

 ## Binaries larger than 10mb

 We don't require bugzilla attachments currently.
-If you can get the assignee the file to sign in some other way (Firefox Send, magic wormhole), that should be sufficient.
+If you can get the assignee the file to sign in some other way (magic wormhole), that should be sufficient.
 One workaround is to land the file in a github repo somewhere.

 ## Private artifacts